lilianaziolek/lilianaziolek.github.io/_posts/2019-08-03-intercepting-back-button-on-mobile-in-nuxt.md

 ```

 ## Notify from child components that a dialog is open
 In every component that can open a popup we need to send a notification (`dialogOpen`) to eventBus, this will allow tracking if any popups are open.
-Additionally, the component needs to subscribe to `closeAllDialogs` so that a request that dialog is closed can be made (when back button is pressed on mobile).
+Additionally, the component needs to subscribe to `closeAllDialogs` so that a request to close dialog can be made (when back button is pressed on mobile).
  Again, we will use a mixin.

 mobileBackButtonDialogComponentMixin.js